rism-international/muscat_factory/README.md

 ### Prerequisits
 - Un*x (due to folder structure)
+- Git
 - Java 8 or higher (existing build classes Java 11)
+- Maven (to build the binary if necessary)
 - Important: Synchronized Muscat repository as submodule (eg. "git submodule update")

 Get muscat submodule for the first time: